DigitalPublishingToolkit/NN09/md/10Rules.md

 not intended and reveal information that we would never have thought of on our own.
 And this is substantially changing the world.

-My theses are highly controversial within the German digital community, not least because they unveil the irretrievable end of privacy and are thus threatening one of the main pillars of a shared canon of values.
+My theses are controversial within the German digital community, not least because they unveil the irretrievable end of privacy and are thus threatening one of the main pillars of a shared canon of values.
-But I haven’t been entirely alone with this discourse: Christian Heller’s concrete ideas pertaining to a post-privacy world,[^4] as well as the formation of the ‘privacy-critical alliance’ Spackeria,[^5] have in recent years repeatedly led to heated debates within the German net scene.
+But I haven’t been entirely alone with this discourse: Christian Heller’s concrete ideas pertaining to a post-privacy world,[^7] as well as the formation of the ‘privacy-critical alliance’ Spackeria,[^8] have in recent years repeatedly led to heated debates within the German net scene.